stagemonitor/stagemonitor/CONTRIBUTING.md

 ### Entity CLA
 If you are contributing on behalf of your employer, or as part of your role as an employee, you have to read and sign the ([entity CLA](https://github.com/stagemonitor/stagemonitor/blob/master/cla/cla-entity-1.0.md)) in the name of your employer.
 You have to make sure that that's okay before you sign.
+Note that you also have to sign the individual CLA to cover any contributions which are not owned by your employer (for example if you contribute in your spare time).

 Put the following in the file `cla/contributors/[your-github-userid].md`: